 Heather Shayne Blakeslee believes in empowering people and communities to create a thriving economy and a living future.
 For two decades, she has worked as a sustainability, social justice, and arts advocate, and she’s received citations from her work from the Pennsylvania Environmental Council, Philadelphia City Council, and others.
 She wants to make Philadelphia a world-class city.

 Blakeslee is the founder of Red Pen Arts, LLC, a consultancy that specializes in strategy and operational support, event management, and editorial services for social entrepreneurs and the arts culture sector.
-Red Pen Arts is also the publisher of Root Quarterly, a journal of art and ideas that will launch in the fall of 2018.
+Red Pen Arts is also the publisher of Root Quarterly, a journal of art and ideas that launched in the summer of 2019.
 She’s proud to support her fellow musicians by serving as Jazz Philadelphia’s Executive Director, and looks forward to securing Philadelphia’s place as a vibrant, diverse, and innovative arts and culture destination.
+Shes also proud to serve as the Vice President of the Board of Directors at the Philadelphia Folk Song Society.

 Prior to founding Red Pen Arts, Blakeslee served as the COO at Red Flag Media, an independent publisher of music and sustainability magazines, and as the editor-in-chief of its publication Grid, a Philadelphia-centered urban sustainability and culture monthly.
 For seven years, she worked at the Delaware Valley Green Building Council (now Green Building United), most recently serving as its Deputy Executive Director, where she led the 150-person volunteer Host Committee—and accompanying projects and event production—when the Greenbuild International Conference & Expo was held in Philadelphia in 2013.
 She has also held various volunteer posts with the U.S. Green Building Council, at one time co-chairing their Social Justice subcommittee.